 Analysis of the Movie

 There are many differences between Collodi’s book and the Disney movie.
 The storyline has been simplified and Pinocchio became an innocent, happy-go-lucky character rather than the stubborn and ungrateful misfit from the original book.
 All of the fundamental elements are still however present in the movie adaption and the underlying message remains untouched.
-(I’ve heard you can watch the whole movie here, but I’m not sure).

 The movie starts off with Geppetto, an Italian woodcarver, turning a piece of wood into a marionette.
 He gives the puppet human-like features, but it remains a lifeless puppet.
 Geppetto is, in some ways, the Demiurge of Plato and of the Gnostics.
 The word “Demiurge” is literally translated from Greek to “maker, artisan or craftsman.”
 In philosophical terms, the Demiurge is the “lesser god” of the physical world, the entity which creates imperfect beings who are submitted to the pitfalls of the material life.
 Geppetto’s house is filled with clocks of his craft, which, as you might know, are used to measure time, one of the great limitations of the physical plane.